dath0e/somafm/README.md

 Simple cli for <a href="http://http://somafm.com/">soma fm</a> written in bash.

 Requires cvlc and curl.
-By default plays 128k AAC, but you can easily change it.
+By default plays 128k AAC, but you can easily change this.
 <br>Saves the scraped channels in channels.soma

 Would be nice to add...